RPNYC-OS/Race-Scoring/README.md

-# Race-Scoring
+# Race Scoring

-Race Scoring tool
+A simple tool for scoring races for the Royal Port Nicholson Yacht Club.